References

 - RustShip - Interviews with companies that ship rust software.

 - Self-Directed Research Podcast (SDR) - “Every week, a new presentation on what Amos or James has been up to.
 Usually: Rust, embedded, web servers, but anything is fair game.”, is what the top of their site says.
-Tracks with what I’ve heard so far.
+Tracks with what I’ve heard so far (although no episodes for the year yet).

 - Oxide and Friends - Not specifically a rust podcast but it’s from a company that uses rust and, as a result, rust comes up frequently.

 - New Rustacean - Stopped but it’s where I started.
-This podcast introduced me to rust and got me excited before I read the book and actually tried it myself (converted commute time into see if I like this rust thing time).
-I think the main reason it got me excited is that he spoke about the parts of rust that I was interested in and maybe contributed to making it easier to learn rust.
-I found learning rust easy but that’s not a sentiment I’ve heard from many other people so maybe this is why it was easy for me.
+This podcast introduced me to rust and got me excited before I read the book and actually tried it myself (was able to use commute time to see if I like this “rust thing” I kept hearing people talking about).
+I think the main reason it got me excited is that the author, Chris Krycho, spoke about the parts of rust that I was interested in and maybe contributed to making it easier to learn rust.
+I found learning rust easy but that’s not a sentiment I’ve heard from many other people so maybe this podcast played into what made it easy for me.
+Don’t have a counterfactual so I’ll never know.

 See here for youtube videos.